 Closed moulding process

 In closed moulding, materials (fibres and resin) cure inside a two-sided mould or within a vacuum bag (shut off from air).
-Closed moulding processes include compression moulding, injection moulding and resin transfer moulding.
+Closed moulding processes include compression moulding, injection moulding, vacuum infiltration and resin transfer moulding.

 Composite materials, also widely known to 'composites,' are materials composed of at least two components with significantly different physical or chemical properties that, when combined, form a new material with superior performance and with properties different from the individual components.
 Fibre reinforced polymer (FRP) composites are the dominant type of composite material.